OpenTermsArchive/docs/content/terms/reference/filters.md

 Each filter is exposed as a named function export that takes a `document` parameter and behaves like the `document` object in a browser DOM.
 > The `document` parameter is actually a [JSDOM](https://github.com/jsdom/jsdom) document instance.

-Filters can have parameters that are passed as second parameter.

 These functions can be `async`, but they will still run sequentially.

 ## Usage